Schwendilator/SuPi-8/README.md

 ## The CAD Files

-The `CAD/` and `KiCad/` directories contain the cartridge design — not finished yet, but the dimensions are correct for a Pi Zero 2W + Camera Module 3 (lens removed).
+The `CAD/` directory contains the cartridge design.
+Sime KiCad Stuff is work in progress.

 ## License